jelliots2/keybind-script/README.md

 - Binds PB button to act as a Media Play Pause key in Windows.
 - You can edit this to bind whatever keys for whatever actions.

+##Easy Install
+The exe is in the Dist folder.
+Pretty sure you can just download and run it.
+It will show up in your application tray.
+To make it run on startup, Win + R (Run), type "shell:startup" and past the exe, or a shortcut to the exe in that folder.

 ##Instructions
-pip install the dependencies: keyboard, pystray, ctypes, time, threading, pyinstaller.
+For if you want to download the whole application (ie if you want to change or test it) pip install the dependencies: keyboard, pystray, ctypes, time, threading, pyinstaller.
 Create EXE using pyinstaller, or download the exe from here.